-Many people mistakenly think that manual labor jobs result in most cases of back pain.
-However, sitting at a desk is the real job to watch out for.
+Back pain does not only stem from manual labor jobs.
+Sitting at a desk is the real job to watch out for.
 Sure, sitting there may not seem like hard work, but it is a lot of work for your back, especially if you use poor posture or your office is not set up properly.

 Back pain can be due to your office habits.
 In order to maintain good posture and give your back the chance it needs to relax, we suggest the following: